ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 although the general tone in which SOA RDATA are discussed suggests that its intended purpose was for the management of zone transfers between authority-only servers.
-There are no known implementations of authority-only servers known to the author which use SOA.MNAME to manage or perform zone transfers, however; for bootstrapping reasons, commonly-deployed implementations require master servers to be specified explicitly, usually by address rather than name.
+There are no known implementations of authority-only servers known to the authors which use SOA.MNAME to manage or perform zone transfers, however; for bootstrapping reasons, commonly-deployed implementations require master servers to be specified explicitly.

 `SOA.MNAME` was subsequently referred to in {{!RFC1996}} as part of the definition of the term "Primary Master".
 The server specified